nirajp82/ActiveDirectory/README.md

 * Subnets — Network groups with a specified range of IP addresses and a network mask
 * Sites — Groups of one or more subnets used to optimize bandwidth use by the DC replication service

+The physical structure(sites) and logical structure (domains) of Active Directory are independent of each other with the following consequences.

+* No required relationship between the physical structure of the network and the domain structure of the network
+* Active Directory allows multiple domains in a single site in addition to multiple sites in a single domain
+* There is no necessary connection between site and domain namespaces

 ### Domain Controller
 A domain controller is a server that is responsible for allowing network users to authenticate and access network resources, such as file servers and printers, on a Windows domain.
 It is a central point of control for all users and computers in a Windows domain, and it manages all security-related aspects of the domain.